 See the stars

 On a clear night, spread a blanket in front of your RV and spend time doing nothing but holding hands and gazing at the stars.
-Time your camping trip just right and you’ll be treated to a full moon on Oct.
-1, the Draconids Meteor Shower on Oct.
-7 or a Blue Moon on Oct.
-31. Check for other astrological happenings online so you don’t miss the show in the sky.
+Depending on when and where you go, you could be treated to a full moon, meteor shower, or even catch a glimpse of the auroras!
+Check for astrological happenings online so you don’t miss the show in the sky.

 Fall outdoor activities for solo travelers

 Lace up your shoes